aalcaineo/pyecho/README.md

 # Py-Echo
-A Python package to provide tools for an easy handling echo images in DICOM format built on top of pydicom, NumPy, MatPlotLib and Open-CV.
+Py-Echo is a Python package providing tools for easy handling of echo images in DICOM format built on top of pydicom, NumPy, MatPlotLib and Open-CV.

-#### Version: 0.0.3
+#### Version: 0.1.0

+## Installation and usage

+Please install this package using PiP by typing:

+`pip install DEVCONHEART_pyecho`

+Import this package as:

+`import pyecho as pye`

 ## Author: